serrvius/amqp-rpc-extender/README.md

 the `name` of annotation is also the `executorName` of gateway message and the data will be mapped into properties

-The handler of query should return the data that to return it on the gateway request which will wainting for it
+The handler of query should return the data that to return it on the gateway request which will waiting for it

 ```php
 <?php